pegi3s/auto-p2docking-docs/source/modules_1_ligand_selection.rst

 geneid2uniprotkb
 -------
 This module allows getting the reference UniProtKB number associated with a given GeneID.
-It accepts a list of Gene IDs, one per line, and returns a list of UniprotKB from NCBI gene (https://www.ncbi.nlm.nih.gov/gene), one per line.
+It accepts a list of Gene IDs, one per line, and returns a list of UniprotKB numbers from NCBI gene (https://www.ncbi.nlm.nih.gov/gene), one per line.
+The input file must have the .gi extension.

 intersect
 -------